alexpolt/alexpolt.github.io/src/struct-layout.md

     offset C::data = 16 //Ahaha, Microsoft, please, stop! :)

   On 32 bits the layout is the same.
 Yes, I understand, non-POD means no moral right to ask for anything.
 But if you do something like this, you better have some rationale.
+My hypothesis is that Visual C++ align every class in an inheritance hierarchy independently taking the alignment from base classes.
+And it's a great fault if that is so.

   [p]:https://godbolt.org/g/H1pcGM